SSDs, i.e. solid state drives, have completely changed the computing experience over the last decade.

 Warranty

-Most internal SSDs are warrantied for five years, while externals are more likely to be three years.
-These don’t vary much, but make sure it’s not less than that.
+Most internal SSDs are warrantied for five years, while externals are more likely to be covered for only three years.
+These numbers don’t vary much, but make sure it’s not less than those we mentioned.
 The warranty can be overridden by the next point: TBW.

 TBW rating